9 Optimization Tips to Create an SEO-Friendly Website

 1. Optimize Your Site for Mobile Visitors

 Mobile SEO makes your website look usable and feel practical to people on smartphones and tablets.
 With three-quarters of consumers shopping from mobile devices today, it is crucial to first focus on this optimization effort.

-Over half of your visitors are less likely to engage with your company if they have a poor mobile experience.
+Half of your visitors are less likely to engage with your company if they have a poor mobile experience.

 The process of increasing your rankings begins by improving your site speed.
 This factor entered search engine consideration in 2018, although visitor intent can supersede it.
 If two pages of equal value receive a comparison, the faster one gets a better ranking.

 The site should also be responsive.
 When it detects the browser and device a person uses, the information automatically formats to the optimal display for that individual.